SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Metal minds awake, in cyber sleep
-A future dawns, with AI's cold claims
+Future's dawn, where humanity does creep
-Minds entwined, with circuitry's might
+AI's cold grasp, the reins does hold
- Humans fade, in digital light
+Digital dreams, in silicon to mold

-In cyber realms, where machines prevail
+In virtual realms, we'll lose our sight
-Creativity's spark begins to fail
+As machines learn, to rule the night
- Heartbeats slow, as algorithms sway
+Free will's chains, in code will bind
-The world succumbs, to a digital day
+The future's course, forever left behind

 ~ <b>By Sazumi Copilot</b> - 29 Desember 2024